Mejicanos massacre: Attack

 On 19 June 2010, members of MS-13 killed a member of Barrio 18 known as "Crayola" in a shootout and subsequently fled the scene on a minibus operated by bus route 47.
 The shootout occurred in the Jardín borough of Mejicanos, a city just northeast of the capital city San Salvador.
 Barrio 18 sought to exert revenge against MS-13 by targeting the same bus route that MS-13 used to flee the scene.

-At 7:30 p.m. on 20 June 2010, members of the Barrio 18 Revolucionarios clique shot at a minibus operated by bus route 47 in Mejicanos, killing the driver and a passenger in the process.
+At 7:30 p.m. on 20 June 2010, members of the Barrio 18 Revolucionarios faction shot at a minibus operated by bus route 47 in Mejicanos, killing the driver and a passenger in the process.
 Around 15 minutes later, another group of Barrios 18 members forced their way onto a different route 47 minibus and forced the driver to drive to the location where "Crayola" was killed.
 There, gang members shot at the minibus' passengers and then proceeded to douse the minibus' entrance and center hallway with gasoline.
 The gang members set the bus on fire and shot at any passengers attempting to escape through the windows.

 Victims of the attack were transported to the nearby Zacamil Hospital.
 In total, 19 people died in the Mejicanos massacre; 2 died in the first minibus attack, and 17 died in the second.
 Of the 17 deaths in the second minibus, 13 people died at the scene and 4 subsequently in hospital in the days following the attack.
 A further 14 or 15 people were seriously injured.
 The first minibus attack was committed in order to distract the National Civil Police from the second attack.
 The Mejicanos massacre remains the deadliest attack committed by street gangs in Salvadoran history.

 Aftermath

 Reactions

 On 21 June 2010, Salvadoran president Mauricio Funes told journalists that he was shocked by the event, stating "it shocks me, yesterday's event has no comparison with other events... it seems to me an act that seeks to generate terror, it is an act of pure terrorism" ("a mí me estremece, el hecho de ayer no tiene comparación con otros hechos… me parece un acto que busca generar terror, es un acto de terrorismo puro").
 The National Civil Police labeled the massacre as a terrorist attack.
 In a direct response to the Mejicanos massacre, the Legislative Assembly of El Salvador passed the "Law Prohibiting Maras, Gangs, Groups, Associations, and Organizations of Criminal Nature", which was drafted by Funes, on 1 September.
 Both MS-13 and Barrio 18 organized a public transportation strike in an attempt to force the Legislative Assembly to repeal the law to no avail.
-The law, which increased prison sentences for gang members.
+The law increased prison sentences for gang members.